Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Mother and son went inside, leaving the doll to its own devices.
 They could still hear its voice as they walked away.
 "I'm hungry.
 Feed me."

 The following morning when Mark let the dog out, he noticed that the doll was gone.
-He reckoned the neighbor had retrieved it which came as a relief.
-Nothing about it had been normal and he hoped to never see it again.
+He reckoned the neighbor had retrieved it, which came as a relief.
+Nothing about it had been normal, and he hoped to never see it again.

 A few days later, spying the elderly neighbor in her yard, Mark's mother had mustered up the nerve to ask her about the doll.
 The woman had seemed bewildered by the inquiry.
 She claimed that she didn't have any dolls and certainly hadn't found one on her property.

-Marks' mother was a bit baffled.
+Mark's mother was a bit baffled.
 On the one hand, she knew that there was a doll; she had seen it with her own eyes.
-On the other, the woman had no reason to lie, it was her yard and she was free to do as she pleased.
+On the other, the woman had no reason to lie, it was her yard, and she was free to do as she pleased.
 It was, after all, only a doll.

 Mark, nor his mother, ever saw or heard the doll again.
-They didn't know what they encountered that day on the neighbor's lawn, but Mark, for one, is convinced that it wasn't of this world.
+They didn't know what they encountered that day on the neighbor's lawn, but Mark, for one, was convinced that it wasn't of this world.

 He questioned why the doll repeated the same four words incessantly without ever saying anything else.
 Even more puzzling was how it accomplished such a feat.
 Mark was, and is, a tech geek who knows his way around electronics.
 Still, he could come up with no explanation for how the doll was being powered.